ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 Once installed you will see output similar to this.
 Passphrase is the genesis passphrase which contains all pre-mined tokens.
 You will need this in order to distribute tokens to other wallets.

-::: tip Start the Bridgechain
+::: tip Start the BridgeChain
 ```bash
 ./bridgechain.sh start-node --name MyTest
 ```